Peccadillo Pictures: 2010

 In 2010 Peccadillo Pictures will release a variety films such as Highly Strung (French title Je te mangerais) by Sophie Laloy, Give Me Your Hand (French title Donne-moi la main by Pascal-Alex Vincent), Eyes Wide Open by Haim Tabakman, and "Pornography: A Thriller" by David Kittredge as well as continuations of their short film compilations Boys on Film and Here Come the Girls including more mainstream actors such as Elliott Tittensor from Channel 4's Shameless.

 2011

-In 2011, the company's warehouse in Enfield was burnt down in the 2011 London riots.
+In 2011, the company's warehouse in Enfield was burnt down in the 2011 England riots.
 All their stock/catalogue/films were destroyed.

 The Boys on Film compilations

 Boys on Film 1: Hard Love

 The compilation showcases ten short films and documentaries that deal with all aspects of modern gay life, created by various directors from around the world.
-These shorts tackle a wide range of contemporary topics - the pitfalls of online cruising, long distance lovers and growing old and gay gracefully.
+These shorts tackle a wide range of contemporary topics: the pitfalls of online cruising, long distance lovers and growing old and gay gracefully.